thepomeranian/flask_introduction/README.md

         Successfully built itsdangerous MarkupSafe
         Installing collected packages: itsdangerous, Werkzeug, MarkupSafe, Jinja2, click, flask Successfully installed Jinja2-2.9.5 MarkupSafe-0.23 Werkzeug-0.11.15 click-6.7 flask-0.12 itsdangerous-0.24
-    ```
+    ​```

 ## What is Flask
-Flask is a highly flexible, small, simple, and elegant Python server.
+Flask is a highly flexible, small, simple, and elegant Python web framework.
 Generally, it is used with a templating framework, Jinja2 _(as mentioned above)_.

 For the purpose of this tutorial, we will start with the standard 'Hello World' tutorial from the official docs and then refactor it into a Django-like structure.

 ## Demo App: Hello World pt 1
 [`Link: Hello World`](http://flask.pocoo.org/docs/0.12/quickstart/#a-minimal-application)

-Lets go ahead and copy the code into a file called `server.py` with `touch server.py`.
+Create an empty file with `touch server.py`.

 ```python
 from flask import Flask